LibreCat/Dancer-Plugin-Catmandu-OAI/README.md

 # IMPORT RECORDS

-With the Catmandu configuration in place records can be importer with the [catmandu](https://metacpan.org/pod/catmandu) command:
+With the Catmandu configuration files in place records can be imported with the [catmandu](https://metacpan.org/pod/catmandu) command:

     # Drop the existing ElasticSearch 'oai' collection
     $ catmandu drop oai